Augmented Reality is more than Virtual Reality

 The ideal shape for any such limited area on the mirror would be a properly chosen section of a properly chosen paraboloid.
 Then we should get an ideally crisp focus point.
 Alas, the curvature of the entire mirror is not simply the sum of small paraboloids, nor is it a paraboloid itself.
 We have to find a compromise between the local and the general shape.

-Not that in this paper, we therefore ignore any kind of image distortion, in favor of maximum resolution and field of view.
-Also note that the displays may need a dynamic distortion compensation, taking care of the eyeball rotation.
+In this paper, we therefore ignore any kind of image distortion, in favor of maximum resolution and field of view.
+Also note that the displays may need a dynamic distortion compensation, taking care of the eyeball rotation and the different lens positions resulting.

 In military display helmets, large stacks of about a dozen lenses are typically used to prepare the display image.
-Such stacks are usually placed sideways beneath the head, and the size and weight of the assembly render it impossible for most non-professional applications (see [3], for an example; the approach expands the principle with two very large ellipsoidal mirrors and a lot of lenses, yielding an extremely wide field of view, but at the expense of an even bigger assembly).
+Such stacks are usually placed at the side of the head, and the size and weight of the assembly render it impossible for most non-professional applications (see [3], for an example; the approach expands the principle with two very large ellipsoidal mirrors and a lot of lenses, yielding an extremely wide field of view, but at the expense of an even bigger assembly).

 Introducing curved displays

-This is not yet exactly what we want, however: while the eye center is a location where all display rays approximately converge, any particular ray bundle coming from the eye pupil has to be assumed parallel, not converging (eye accommodation at infinity).
+This is not yet exactly what we want, however, because while the eye center is a location where all display rays approximately converge, any particular ray bundle coming from the eye pupil has to be assumed parallel, not converging (eye accommodation at infinity).

 If we regard the pupil sized area of the ellipsoid mirror involved, it will approximately behave like a simple concave mirror or a lens with focus lengths f1 and f2 in the directions of the ellipsoid foci F1 and F2.
 If we move one of the foci (the one on the eye side) to infinity, the other one gets closer, according to the lens formula f = 1/(1/f1 + 1/f2).